George Fox University receives $462K grant to establish ‘theology camps’ for youth

 Funds are part of $44.5 million Lilly Endowment in grants given to select group of 82 schools nationwide

 NEWBERG, Ore.
 (Dec.
 9, 2015) – George Fox University has received a grant of $462,000 to establish “George Fox University Callings,” part of Lilly Endowment Inc.’s High School Youth Theology Institutes initiative, which seeks to encourage young people to explore theological traditions, ask questions about the moral dimensions of contemporary issues and examine how their faith calls them to lives of service.

-Beginning in the summer of 2017, George Fox’s College of Christian Studies, in partnership with George Fox Evangelical Seminary, will establish a weeklong “theology camp” for high school rising juniors and seniors.
+Beginning in the summer of 2017, George Fox’s College of Christian Studies, in partnership with Portland Seminary, will establish a weeklong “theology camp” for high school rising juniors and seniors.
 The four primary principals of the grant – Roger Nam, Leah Payne, Steve Sherwood and Trisha Welstad – will partner with local churches and denominations to create a unique experience for the campers, who will be housed in dorms on the school’s Newberg, Ore., campus.